-Midwest Reproductive Symposium International (MRSi) exists to promote the timely discussion of topics relevant to reproductive medicine.
-This symposium has the primary objective of providing high quality, appropriate, continuing medical education for professionals within the reproductive medical field.
+Midwest Reproductive Symposium International (MRSi), a non-profit 501(c)(3) organization, is an educational event that began in 2003 to promote the timely discussion of issues relevant to reproductive medicine.
+The primary objective is the provision of high quality, appropriate, continuing medical education for physicians, nurses, allied health professionals, scientists, and business experts engaged in the practice of and research in reproductive medicine.

-The MRSi conference is comprised of workshops, lectured sessions, and panel discussions mixed with interactive activities and events that offer attendees a unique opportunity to network with colleagues and exhibitors in an all-inclusive setting.
-Attendees will share their knowledge and experiences in several rapidly advancing fields within reproductive medicine.
+The 3-day MRSi program consists of a mix of lectures, panel discussions and interactive workshops.
+It offers attendees a unique opportunity to network with colleagues and exhibitors in asual and formal educational settings and to share knowledge and experiences in several rapidly advancing fields within reproductive medicine.

 Participants are also given the opportunity to attend specialized programming in the following areas:

-- Scientific Session: The founding pillar of MRSi, this two-day session focuses on sharing knowledge, best practices, and advancements in reproductive medicine, by some of the brightest and innovative thought leaders in our field.
+- MRSi-Scientific Session: The founding pillar of MRSi, this two-day main stage session, Friday, June 8 - Saturday, June 9, 2018, focuses on sharing knowledge, best practices, and advancements in reproductive medicine, by some of the brightest and innovative thought leaders in our field.

-- Nurse Practicum: As one of the only nursing education opportunities offered in the United States today, the Nurse Practicum is a program specifically designed for nurses by nurses that is an integral part of the MRSi conference presented as an optional day.
+- Nurse Practicum: As one of the only nursing education opportunities offered in the United States today, the Nurse Practicum is a program specifically designed for nurses by nurses that is an integral part of the MRSi conference presented on Thursday, June 7, 2018.

-- Business Minds Program: The Business Minds program session is an educational platform created for reproductive medical professionals to gather and discuss innovative trends and thought-provoking concepts within the business world of reproductive medicine.
+- Business Minds Program: The Business Minds program session, held Thursday, June 7, 2018, is an educational platform created for reproductive medical professionals to gather and discuss innovative trends and thought-provoking concepts within the business world of reproductive medicine.

 - Mental Health Day: A captivating forum that brings together experts of the mental health profession and reproductive medicine colleagues for an open discussion on how to counsel patients who face difficult decisions.
-This is a unique opportunity to share challenges and explore strategies.
+This unique opportunity to share challenges and explore strategies is held on Thursday, June 7, 2018.

-MRSi is attended by physicians, nurses, allied health professionals and scientists, from around the world, who are highly engaged in the practice of and research in reproductive medicine.
+MRSi is an international meeting attended by physicians, nurses, mental health professionals, scientists, REI Fellows, OB/GYM Residents, as well as business experts from around the world who are highly engaged in the practice of and research in reproductive medicine.
 In 2003, the meeting was attended by 170 health care professionals.
 Since then, the MRSi program has seen an increase in attendance.
-In 2016, the event was host to over 430 participants and in 2017 the event hosted over 700 participants.
+In 2016, the event was host to over 430 participants and in 2017 the event hosted over 500 participants.
+Last year, Louise Brown, the World's 1st IVF baby, met Elizabeth Carr, the USA's 1st IVF baby, for the first time live on stage at MRSi!
+This historic event garnered our sponsors more than 100 million views based on Nielson ratings.

 We invite you explore the various funding and sponsorship options for the MRSi meeting and the specialized program areas.